10 smart moves to make before you retire

 Consider:

 Why it matters: Being bond-free is one of the biggest steps toward financial independence.
+In some financial planning contexts, paying off a bond early may not be optimal. and this should be evaluated alongside investment opportunities and liquidity needs.

 4. Build an emergency fund

-Aim to save 3–6 months of essential expenses.
+A commonly recommended benchmark is to save 3–6 months of essential expenses.

 This protects you from: